skurmedel/mayamenger/README.md

 Undo and redo is not working yet.

 Also note it builds the sponge from discrete cubes.
-It does not create one contigous surface representing the sponge, but rather one mesh made up of (20 ^ iterations) many cubes.
-Support for generating a contigous surface may be added in the future.
+It does not create one contiguous surface representing the sponge, but rather one mesh made up of (20 ^ iterations) many cubes.
+Support for generating a contiguous surface may be added in the future.

 How do I build it?
 ------------------